 Will I be able to utilize the MakerSpace?

-The Maker Space will not be available for use during this phase.
+Use of the Maker Space will be available during this phase by reservation only.

-Will I be able to utilize the Media Studios?
+Will I be able to utilize Verso Studios?

-or call Travis Bell at 203.291.4818 for questions relating to use of the media studios during this phase.
+or call Travis Bell at 203.291.4818 for questions relating to use of Verso Studios during this phase.